-Special extra-curricular activities, such as the Public Lectures Series or Film Nights organised by various local institutions, will be announced at the start of the semester and your instructor will help you identify which activities would be most useful for you.
+Special extra-curricular activities, such as the Public Lectures Series on Italian cultural themes at the British Institute of Florence, or Film Nights organized by various local institutions, will be announced at the start of the semester and your instructor will help you identify which activities would be most useful for you.
 These, and other cultural components of the course, will also promote your knowledge of Italy and Italians, as you learn about Italian society, and thus learning Italian gives you a privileged opportunity to develop sensitivity towards cultural differences and to understand the ways in which culture and language interlock.
-In this sense you will be encouraged to exploit the value of these lessons not just as a useful aid to your progress in other courses at the Global Campus, but as a set of tools for unlocking a wide range of intercultural discoveries whilst living and studying abroad.
+In this sense you will be encouraged to exploit the value of these lessons not just as a useful aid to your progress in other courses at the CEA Study Center, but as a set of tools for unlocking a wide range of intercultural discoveries whilst living and studying abroad.